ryanhubert/polsci-py-crash-course/README.md

 Selenium also requires something called `geckodriver`.
 You can download it [here](https://github.com/mozilla/geckodriver/releases).

 Place the `geckodriver` file in your PATH.
-If you have installed Anaconda and you are using macOS, you _should_ be able to place the file in `/anaconda/bin` with no trouble.
 If you encounter problems with the `geckodriver`, this [StackOverflow thread](https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path) may help.

 Finally, at your command line, execute `pip install selenium` to install the `selenium` Python module.